 Don’t make any big changes to your child’s schedule after the move.
 However preoccupied you become with unpacking boxes, try to keep their mealtime and bedtime the same.
 A little predictability goes a long way in helping children reclaim a sense of familiarity.

 Spend More Time with Them

-Plan some fun family activities once you’re done getting the house in order.
+Plan fun family activities once you’re done with the house.
 Order takeout and have a family movie night.
 Take them out for a drive and explore the neighborhood.
 Make a pit stop at their new school.
-Check out the playground and familiarize them with the place before their first day.
+Before their first day, check out the playground and familiarize them with the place.